reasonml/reasonml.github.io/docs/what-and-why.md

 Here are some alternatives that share some similar concepts/lineage with Reason/OCaml, but often with a different focus:

 - [OCaml](http://ocaml.org).
-Reason is a syntax and toolchain built on top of the OCaml language.
-OCaml and Reason interoperate with eachother OCaml.
-You can compile plain OCaml with BuckleScript, and [Js_of_ocaml](http://ocsigen.org/js_of_ocaml/) can work with Reason as well.
+Reason is a syntax and toolchain built on top of the OCaml language, so you can leverage the whole OCaml ecosystem.
+It's also a good learning tool to get into plain OCaml as well, in case you or your team mates prefer ML over C-like syntax.
+- [ReScript](https://rescript-lang.org).
+Originally coming from the Reason community, ReScript is a JS focused derivate of ReasonML.
+Its core selling points are easy integration in existing JS codebases, almost seamless JS interoperability and a JS compiler that outperforms any gradual type system / compiler toolchain in the JS ecosystem.
 - [Rust](http://rust-lang.org).
 Inspired by the ML family of langauges, but not garbage collected.
 Has excellent parallelism support.
 - [Elm](http://elm-lang.org).
 Another great language in the ML family.
 Focuses on building web applications.
 See the widely praised talk on Elm, [Let's Be Mainstream](https://www.youtube.com/watch?v=oYk8CKH7OhE).
 - [PureScript](http://www.purescript.org).
 Inspired by Haskell, compiles to the JavaScript.
 - [Fable](http://fable.io/).
 Based on F#, which is closely related to OCaml.
-- [ClojureScript](https://clojurescript.org).
-Dynamically typed language that prioritizes simplicity & great interop as well.
-Doesn't appear to have much in common with ReasonML.
-Shares some functional roots with the ML family of languages.
 - [Swift](https://www.apple.com/swift/).
 Language built by Apple, and interoperates with Objective-C well.
 Uses reference counted collection (but without automatic cycle breaking).
 - [Haxe](https://haxe.org).
 Compiles to basically anything with a focus on game development.